 For beautiful details, genuine masterpieces, and rich history, head to Santa Maria Assunta.
 This church, known as I Gesuiti, stands in Cannaregio sestiere.
 Don't mix it with Santa Maria Assunta di Torcello when searching for it on the Venice map.
-This church is about 10 minutes from the Rialto, an iconic bridge in Venice.
+This one is about 10 minutes from the Rialto, an iconic bridge in Venice.

 Getting to the church

 You can cross the Rialto Bridge and walk or arrive with a vaporetto.
 The closest stop is Fondamente Nove.
-The church is open six days per week (except Sunday), and you'll need to pay an entrance fee.
+It is open six days per week (except Sunday), and you'll need to pay an entrance fee.
 In 1973, the church was one of the Venice churches at risk of falling apart.
 But it underwent a restoration and is now entirely safe to visit.

 History & architecture

 Previous churches on the site were destroyed or burnt down.
 The initial construction began in 1148, and in 1154, Cleto Gussoni turned it into a hospital.
 The good deeds of other Gussoni family members also left their mark.
 Buonavere Gussoni donated some of his estates and vineyards.
 Marco was cured in the church by Saint Luigi Gonzaga but later died of the plague, helping other victims.
 If you visit Ca' Rezzonico, you can find his portrait there.